dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 :::moniker range=">= aspnetcore-8.0"

 > [!NOTE]
-> The query string parameters in the following routable page component also work in a *non-routable* component without an `@page` directive (for example, `Shared/Search.razor` for a shared `Search` component used in other components).
+> The query string parameters in the following routable page component also work in a *non-routable* component without an `@page` directive (for example, `Search.razor` for a shared `Search` component used in other components).

 `Search.razor`: